medikoo/event-emitter/README.md

 #### unify(emitter1, emitter2) _(event-emitter/unify)_

 Unifies event handling for two objects.
-Events emitted on _emitter1_ would be also emitter on _emitter2_, and other way back.
+Events emitted on _emitter1_ would be also emitted on _emitter2_, and other way back.
 Non reversible.

 ```javascript